gciotto/docker-alarm-server/README.md

 # Alarm server docker container

-A docker container holding the EPICS alarm server.
+A debian-based docker container holding the EPICS alarm server.

-Execute `build.sh` and `run.sh` to create Docker container and start the alarm service.
+Execute `build.sh` and `run.sh` to create Docker container and start the alarm service respectively.